GoogleCloudPlatform/spanner-migration-tool/web/README.md

 ### Interleave tables

-`/checkinterleave/table?table=<table_name>` is a GET API which checks it it is possible to convert this table into interleaved table in spanner, if it is possible it converts and returns parent table name, otherwise it returns failure message.
+`/checkinterleave/table?table=<table_name>` is a GET API which checks whether it is possible to convert a table into a Spanner interleaved table.
+If this conversion is possible, then the schema is changed and the parent table name is returned.
+If the conversion is not possible, a failure message is returned.

 #### Method